JimmyCerone/ideaBank/Idea Explorers/Discounts are usually false - prices are artificially inflated then dropped 1.md

 #Problem: #Discounts are usually false - prices are artificially inflated then dropped

-Solution: #ChromeExtension that removes all discounts and forces you to just look at the real price.
+Solution: #ChromeExtension that removes all discounts and forces you to just look at the real price in #Money.

 Source: [[Cheap - The High Cost of Discount Culture]]